London Buses route 7: History

 On 9 October 1963, the Saturday service of route 7 was extended from Acton to Kew Green to replace the withdrawn route 265.
 On 31 December 1966, the Saturday section of route 7 between Acton and Kew was replaced by route 27A.
 The rerouting of Red Arrow route 501 from Aldgate to London Bridge on 24 January 1970, resulted in route 7 being cut back to Bloomsbury near to Tottenham Court Road.

 In 1992, the route was extended to terminate at Russell Square.
 The route was run with crew-operated AEC Routemasters for many years.
 These were replaced on 3 July 2004 by low-floor double-deckers released from route 25.

 Due to the partial closure of Oxford Street for Elizabeth line construction works, the route has had its eastern terminus relocated from Russell Square to Oxford Circus on 16 June 2014.

 Metroline was awarded the contract for route 7, taking over from First London on 23 June 2007 and has successfully retained the route with a new contract starting on 21 June 2014.

 In May 2021, routes 7 and N7 became the first in London to use double decker hydrogen fuel cell buses.
-The new vehicles are Wright StreetDeck Hydroliner FCEVs.
+The new vehicles are Wright StreetDeck Hydroliners.
 The same year, the frequency of the service was reduced from 7.5 or 8 buses per hour to 5 buses per hour at peak times.
+A new contract, set to commence on 20 June 2026, will see the Hydroliners displaced from route 7 to route 245 in favour of new battery electric buses.